 First Haircuts In Orthodox Jewish Families Take Cues From Sacred Texts

 Never let it be said that Orthodox Jewish parents aren’t patient.
 According to their traditions, babies don’t get their first haircut until they turn 3, in a ceremony known as upsherin (Yiddish for “shear off”).
 Why 3?
-The tradition stems from a verse in the Torah that states a man is like a tree, and in Israeli law, trees cannot be harvested until they’ve matured 3 full years.
-An upsherin, held at temple with friends and family members, marks the start of a child’s formal education and shows that he is ready to start studying the Torah.
+The tradition stems from a verse in the Torah that states a man is like a tree, and in Israeli law, trees cannot be harvested until they’ve matured three full years.
+An upsherin, held at temple with friends and family members, marks the start of a child’s formal education and shows that they are ready to start studying the Torah.

 In The Polynesian Tradition, Cut Hair Comes With Cool Gifts

 Polynesian culture might have the best first haircut ritual.
-The ceremony is basically a party, where kids sit on chairs and are covered in special quilts known as tīvaevae.
-As the child’s hair is sheared, friends and members of the community cover him or her with money and gifts.
+The ceremony is basically a party, in which kids sit on chairs and are covered in special quilts known as tīvaevae.
+As the child’s hair is sheared, friends and members of the community cover them with money and gifts.

 Chinese Haircutting Ceremonies Focus On The Red

 While Orthodox Jewish parents wait years for the first haircut, tradition-minded Chinese parents only wait one month.
 The shearing ceremony is known as a “good luck” haircut because many years ago Chinese babies had a high mortality rate.
-Red, which signifies good luck in Chinese, plays a large role in the first haircut ceremony – a lot of red-dyed foods are present and babies often don a red hat post hair-cut.
-While some babies have their heads shaved, many parents choose to simply give their kids a trim.
+Red, which signifies good luck in Chinese culture, plays a large role in the first haircut ceremony — a lot of red-dyed foods are present and babies often don a red hat post haircut.
+Although some babies have their heads shaved, many parents choose to simply give their kids a trim.